AES New York 2019

 Head-related transfer functions (HRTFs) are essential in binaural audio.
 Because HRTFs are highly individualized and difficult to acquire, much research has been devoted towards improving HRTF performance for the general population.
 Such research requires a valid and robust method for classifying and comparing HRTFs.
 This study used a k-nearest neighbor (KNN) classifier to evaluate the ability of several different frequency arrays to characterize HRTFs.
 The perceptual impact of these frequency arrays was evaluated through a subjective test.
 Mel-frequency arrays showed the best results in the KNN classification tests while the subjective test results were inconclusive.

-P13-3 An HRTF Based Approach towards Binaural Sound Source Localization—Kaushik Sunder, Embody VR - Mountain View, CA, USA; Yuxiang Wang, Rochester Institute of Technology - Rochester, NY, USA
+P13-3 An HRTF Based Approach towards Binaural Sound Source Localization—Kaushik Sunder, Embody VR - Mountain View, CA, USA; Yuxiang Wang, University of Rochester - Rochester, NY, USA

 With the evolution of smart headphones, hearables, and hearing aids there is a need for technologies to improve situational awareness.
 The device needs to constantly monitor the real world events and cue the listener to stay aware of the outside world.
 In this paper we develop a technique to identify the exact location of the dominant sound source using the unique spectral and temporal features listener’s head-related transfer functions (HRTFs).
 Unlike most state-of-the-art beamforming technologies, this method localizes the sound source using just two microphones thereby reducing the cost and complexity of this technology.
 An experimental framework is setup at the EmbodyVR anechoic chamber, and hearing aid recordings are carried out for several different trajectories, SNRs, and turn-rates.
 Results indicate that the source localization algorithms perform well for dynamic moving sources for different SNR levels.